How to Apply the Three Lines of Defense

 Before any work can be allocated across the lines, it is imperative to develop some consensus around what the three lines are expected to do.
 As originally conceived:

-In practice, the first line generally involves day-to-day business practices, although there is disagreement about how far this line stretches – with some focusing just on operations with inherent risk and others extending to all operations, including internal administrative work and all customer-facing work, such as sales and marketing.
+In practice, the first line generally involves day-to-day business practices, although there is disagreement about how far this line stretches—with some focusing just on operations with inherent risk and others extending to all operations.
 The third line is also well understood, focusing largely on what most organizations would term “internal audit.”

-The second line is tricky, though, with a fuzzy mission around “overseeing risks.”
-The original paper openly recognizes the specific duties of this line will vary between organizations and that the second line is “independent-ish” from the first line, but not as independent as the third line.
+The second line is tricky, though, with a fuzzy mission around “overseeing risks” In the first release and “expertise, support, monitoring, and challenge” in the revised paper.
+The second line is “independent-ish” from the first line, but not as independent as the third line.
 It is often unclear where the monitoring of day-to-day operations shifts from first line to second line.
 Similarly, it is unclear where oversight duties of the second line begin to blend with the oversight duties carried out by the third line.

 Three Lines of Defense Complications